-LGBTQ-Friendly Recovery Programs Give Transgender Addicts the Help They Need
+LGBTQ-Friendly Rehab Programs Give Transgender Addicts the Help They Need

 Factors Leading Transgender Individuals to Addiction

 It’s an unfortunate truth that transgender individuals (and the LGBTQ community as a whole) struggle with depression.
 You’ve likely seen this commonly discussed online, with friends, or in your own personal journey.
-Extensive research has been done to verify the link between LGBTQ identity and depression; for example, in a study by Trinity College Dublin, “over 60% of in-depth interview participants attributed the experience of depression directly to social and/or personal challenges connected with their LGBT identity.”
+Extensive research has been done to verify the link between LGBTQ identity and depression.
 This does not mean that as a transgender individual you are guaranteed to suffer from depression—but it does mean that you may be at a higher risk.

 Gender dysphoria may also be causing you “clinically significant distress” and making your struggle even more difficult.
 As a transgender individual, you have a plethora of obstacles thrown in your way.
 Any depression, anguish, or fear you experience as a result is perfectly understandable—as is the fact that you may have tried unhealthy ways to cope.